-NOTE: Delipidation may be required if antibody samples contain lipids and lipoproteins (e.g. samples from ascites fluid).
-See 'delipidation procedure' for details.

-Connect the HiFliQ Protein A column to an FPLC/syringe/pump and equilibrate with 5-10 CV's of 'Binding buffer'.
-NOTE: Remove and save the 'removable stop plug' at the column outlet prior to connecting the column.
+- NOTE: Delipidation may be required if antibody samples contain lipids and lipoproteins (e.g. samples from ascites fluid).
+See 'delipidation procedure' for details. - NOTE: Remove and save the 'removable stop plug' at the column outlet prior to connecting the column.

-3. Filter the sample through a $0.2 \mu m$ syringe filter directly before loading onto the column at the recommended flow rate.

-4. After loading wash the column with 5-10 CV's 'Binding buffer' or until the measured absorbance (OD=280nm) reaches a stable baseline.

-5. Elute the bound antibody with 2-5 CV's 'Elution buffer #1' (or 'Elution buffer #2') or until the measured absorbance (OD=280nm) reaches a stable baseline.
+Elute the bound antibody with 2-5 CV's 'Elution buffer' or until the measured absorbance (OD=280nm) reaches a stable baseline.

-NOTE: If binding is too strong to be disrupted by 'Elution buffer #1' then repeat step 5 with 'Elution buffer #2'.

 6. Immediately neutralize the pH of the eluted antibody with the 'Neutralization buffer.

-NOTE: The antibody me be damaged if the pH is not neutralized immediately.

-NOTE: For rapid neutralization, elute the bound antibody into fresh tubes containing the 'Neutralization buffer' at 100 $\mu$ l per 1 ml elute or rapidly dialyse the eluted antibody in 100 x volume TBS overnight with a minimum of two dialysate changes.
+NOTE: The antibody me be damaged if the pNOTE: For rapid neutralization, elute the bound antibody into fresh tubes containing the 'Neutralization buffer' at 100 μl per 1 ml elute or rapidly dialyse the eluted antibody in 100 x volume TBS overnight with a minimum of two dialysate changes.
 7. Analyze the eluted antibody fractions by SDS-PAGE.

-NOTE: Under reduced conditions the immumoglobulins will appear as two bands when run on an SDS-PAGE (IgG = 25 kDa and 50-55 kDa, IgM =25 kDa and 70-80 kDa).

-NOTE: It is recommended that the column is re-used for identical antibodies to avoid cross-contamination.
+NOTE: Under reduced conditions the immumoglobulins will appear as two bands when run on an SDS-PAGE (IgG = 25 kDa and 50-55 kDa).
+NOTE: It is recommended that the column is re-used for or identical antibodies to avoid cross-contamination.